jackashleyb/Simple-Moving-Average-SMA-Crossover-Trading-Strategy/README.md

 A beginner-friendly Python project that implements a Simple Moving Average (SMA) crossover trading strategy using historical market data.

-This project was built by following a hands-on tutorial(https://www.youtube.com/watch?v=PUk5E8G1r44) and serves as an introduction to algorithmic trading concepts.
+This project was built by following a hands-on tutorial [here] (https://www.youtube.com/watch?v=PUk5E8G1r44) and serves as an introduction to algorithmic trading concepts.
 ------------

 What I Learnt throughout this project.